Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Introduction

 To this end and other ends, the EU enacted the DSA, that is, Regulation (EU) 2022/2065, in 2022.
 The general enforcement date is set to 2024.
 This regulation covers numerous distinct issues related to online platforms.
 Also recommender systems are covered.
 Thus, this paper examines the perceptions of ordinary EU citizens, civil society groups who typically represent them particularly on matters related to rights and technology, businesses, and others about recommender systems based on the open consultation that was held for the DSA.

 The motivation for the paper as well as its contribution are two-fold.
-First, there is surprisingly little research on the public perceptions of recommender systems.
-Although surveys have been conducted in recent years, particularly qualitative insights have been lacking.
+First, there is only a little qualitative research on the public perceptions of recommender systems.
+Although quantitative surveys have been conducted in recent years, qualitative insights have been lacking.
 Therefore, the paper's qualitative approach and results patch an important gap in existing research.
-As will be shown, the qualitative observations reveal interesting insights about what people ``really think'' as compared to their answers to some Likert-scales in surveys.
+As will be shown, the qualitative observations reveal interesting insights about what people and various stakeholders ``really think'' as compared to their answers to some Likert-scales in surveys.

-Second, the paper contributes to the vast, timely, politically hot, and pressing research domain on the regulation of new technologies, whether artificial intelligence or facial recognition, and the so-called Big Tech companies behind these.
+Second, the paper contributes to the vast, timely, politically hot, and pressing research domain on the regulation of new technologies, whether artificial intelligence or face recognition, and the so-called Big Tech companies behind these.
 While it is beyond the scope of this paper to delver deeper into this topic, a motivating point can be made with a relation to technology ethics.

 There has been an interesting recent debate among ethics scholars and ethicists regarding their stances on regulation.
-Besides the general issue with ethics washing and ethics bashing~\citep{Bietti20}, some have recently argued that rather than pursuing ``ethics-from-within'' and promoting self-regulation, technology ethicists should take the regulatory power of governments into account as a viable solution for solving foundational problems~\citep{Saetra22}.
+Besides the issues with ethics washing and ethics bashing~\citep{Bietti20}, some have recently argued that rather than pursuing ``ethics-from-within'' and promoting self-regulation, technology ethicists should take the regulatory power of governments into account as a viable solution for solving foundational problems~\citep{Saetra22}.
 Others have disagreed, arguing along the lines that political philosophy and politics are not without their own problems; there are political elites who can be likened to Big Tech companies, politicians are vote-seekers who do not understand business realities, public authorities are not always enforcing laws justly, and so forth~\citep{Chomanski21}.
-What is striking in this debate is the lack of even elementary connections to the foundations of social sciences, including political science and law.
+What is striking in this ethics debate is the lack of commonsense connections to the foundations of social sciences, including political science and law.